zedif/gitlab-novice/episodes/02-creating-projects-connecting-repositories.md

 field.
 The project slug is the last part of the project’s, and the associated Git repository’s, URL or web address.

-The URL’s middle part can be chosen in the drop-down field labeled “Project URL”, which defaults to the current user’s username.
+If the user belongs to at least one group, the URL’s middle part can be chosen in the drop-down field labeled “Project URL”, which defaults to the current user’s username.
 This is the location for a user’s project (and groups).
 Other options in the drop-down list are the groups in which the current user may create projects.

 ::: callout